Seventeen's 'FML' becomes most-sold K-pop album in its opening week | Yonhap News Agency

 Seventeen's 'FML' becomes most-sold K-pop album in its opening week

-SEOUL, April 25 (Yonhap) -- "FML," boy group Seventeen's 10th EP, has set a new record for first-week sales by a K-pop album, as it sold nearly 4 million copies on the first day alone, according to music industry sources Tuesday.
+SEOUL, May 1 (Yonhap) -- "FML," boy group Seventeen's 10th EP, has set a new record for first-week sales by a K-pop album, as it sold 4.55 million copies in the debut week, according to the band's agency Monday.

-The sources said "FML" sold about 3,998,300 copies less than 24 hours after its release Monday at 6 p.m., based on data from Hanteo Chart, a leading local tracker of album sales.
+Pledis Entertainment said "FML" sold about 4,550,214 copies in the first seven days after its release last Monday, based on data from Hanteo Chart, a leading local tracker of album sales.

-The figure marks the biggest first-week sales of an album in K-pop history with the number considered an important standard for measuring an artist's popularity.
+The figure marks the biggest first-week sales of an album in K-pop history with the number considered an important standard for measuring an artist's popularity and the size of its fandom.

 "FML" conveys a positive message about not giving up during even the most difficult times.
 It consists of six tracks led by two main singles -- "F*ck My Life," and "Super."